Aliases for MBP Gene

 GeneCards Summary for MBP Gene

 MBP (Myelin Basic Protein) is a Protein Coding gene.
-Diseases associated with MBP include akinetic mutism and chiari malformation.
-Among its related pathways are Neural Crest Differentiation and Spinal Cord Injury.
+Diseases associated with MBP include central pontine myelinolysis and acute disseminated encephalomyelitis.
+Among its related pathways are Spinal Cord Injury and G-protein signaling Ras family GTPases in kinase cascades (scheme).
 GO annotations related to this gene include protease binding and structural constituent of myelin sheath.

 UniProtKB/Swiss-Prot for MBP Gene